Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Full Discretization

-The numerical solution is influenced by the degeneration in the vicinity of $x=0$, resulting in violation of the discrete maximum principle and instabilities when using standard finite difference approximations.
-Wang \cite{SW} proposed a finite volume element method, resolving the \emph{degeneracy}, as the local flux approximation is determined by a set of two-point boundary value problems (BVPs), defined on the element edges.
+The exponentially fitted finite volume method of Wang \cite{SW} resolves the degeneracy as the local flux approximation is determined by a set of two-point boundary value problems (BVPs), defined on the element edges.
+We briefly describe the discussed method as we apply it to the first subproblem \eqref{FirstSubProb}-\eqref{FirstSubProbBC}.
+Recalling the notations used in the continuous flux \eqref{fluxx} we have